Quantum Distribution Error Mitigation via the Circulant Structure of Pauli Noise: Background

-The next two sections describe theory for DEC-Pauli.
-We first prove important properties of the assignment matrix corresponding to a composite Pauli error channel affecting a quantum circuit.
+where we maximize over all quantum states and $\textbf{p}^{\textbf{M}/\textbf{N}}$ are the probability distributions corresponding to the state $\rho$ and POVM $\textbf{M}/\textbf{N}$.
+The next two sections describe the theoretical setup and detailed derivations of important properties of we will rely on.
 Detailed proofs for Prop.~\ref{prop:stochastic_relation} and Prop.~\ref{prop:AtildeSymmetry} are provided in the Appendix.